 Large-scale development projects and an industry-oriented development agenda have also contributed to the growing issue of food insecurity.
-In 1985, the CVC (the Cauca Valley Autonomous Regional Corporation) built the La Salvajina hydroelectric dam, aiming to protect sugarcane plantations from the flooding of the Cauca River and to
+In 1985, the CVC (the Cauca Valley Autonomous Regional Corporation) built the La Salvajina hydroelectric dam, aiming to protect sugarcane plantations from the flooding of the Cauca River and to produce energy for the city of Cali.

-The history behind the growing food insecurity in the Cauca valley is tied to the gradual undermining of peasant agriculture, the consolidation of land tenure, and a state development agenda that favors businesses over people. produce energy for the city of Cali.
 The government and the CVC have not yet fulfilled their promise to use the revenue created by the dam to create development projects in the communities that were displaced by the dam.
 In addition to displacing more than 3,000 families, the project has altered soil quality and fishing conditions, and certain forms of agriculture have become more difficult.
-As a result, residents' livelihoods and food sources have narrowed.^{16,17} practices to thrive.
-Thus, intimate knowledge on the part of the farmer is used in place of chemicals in order to boost yields.^{11,12} The implications of such recommendations support the need for food production that is returned to the hands of local smallholders, not large agro-business.
+As a result, residents' livelihoods and food sources have narrowed.
+16,17 states of Cauca and Huila.
+Through this law, the government encouraged the establishment of new businesses such as agricultural, ranching, industrial, touristic and mining projects via tax exemptions and tax holidays.
+However, because the northern Cauca's workforce lacks the proper qualifications for many of the jobs created by these projects, businesses have brought in outsiders to work at the parks.
+Thus, while the enterprises created through this law have created employment opportunities and diversified the region's economic base, the law has failed to increase sustained employment in the region.